 Factors Affecting Spermatogenesis

 This process seems to be very sensitive and can easily be affected by minute changes in the hormone level.
 For example- testosterone is developed through the hypothalamus, Leydig cells, and pituitary gland.
-This process is very sensitive to changes in temperature, deficiency in the diet, alcoholism, exposure to drugs and presence of disease can affect the rate of sperm formation adversely.
+This process is very sensitive to changes in temperature, deficiency in the diet, alcoholism, exposure to drugs and the presence of disease can affect the rate of sperm formation adversely.